nadijac7/github-guide/git-guide.md

 There's three parts in this process:

 1. make a repository on your local machine (command line)
-2. set up a place on Github to store your repository
+2. set up a place on Github to store your repository (internet browser)
-3. tell your local repository about the Github spot, and push your work to Github
+3. tell your local repository about the Github spot, and push your work to Github (command line)

 ---